-Primary rural and remote training (24 months) Training takes place in rural and remote posts in hospitals, general practice, Aboriginal Health Services, community health services and other posts.
+Primary rural and remote training (24 months) Supervised training and teaching takes place in rural and remote posts in hospitals, general practice, Aboriginal Health Services, community health services and other posts.
 You will build clinical and procedural skills, provide comprehensive and continuing care across the primary and secondary continuum.
 Advanced skills training can be integrated at this stage with ACRRM approval.

 Advanced specialised training (12 months) Training in one of 10 ACRRM-specified disciplines, extending your skills and knowledge in one specialised area relevant to rural and remote general practice.
 Training can occur in metropolitan, rural or remote posts.
 Read more about the training you can undertake.

 RACGP AGPT program structure

 AGPT hospital training (first 12 months) The first year of the program is spent in a hospital which can be completed anywhere in Australia.
 You will need to complete the following rotations before starting your general practice training: general medicine, general surgery, emergency, paediatrics, and a range of other rotations to provide a breadth of experience.

 Prior to commencing your general practice term, you will need to have completed a basic life support course in the previous 12 months.
 In certain circumstances, you may be eligible to apply for an exemption for the first year of the program via Recognition of Prior Learning (RPL).